 Automated regression tests help keeping your project together.
 And as a software engineer you know when you need them.
 In every project that deserves it’s name.

 The bad example

 There appears to be an universal law on construction sites.
 At least one young male worker is working bare chested, standing in the midst of all these noisy power tools, not wearing ear protection, sometimes not even gloves.
 Every passer-by looks at him and shakes his head in disbelief: by the age of 40 this guy will be close to deaf, missing a finger or two, rendering him unable to work.
 Discussions spawn whether this is his fault, for he is foolish, or his employers fault, for he is young and probably uneducated.
 We know even though this guy might look cool and good in shape at this very moment he won’t last in his business.

 Do not be that fool in your work environment.
 It is actually not cool to huddle code together omitting all safety protocols.
 And you know better.
 As a software engineer you might not get hurt physically, but getting to work without your infrastructure is unprofessional and in the long run you will not stay in this business.

-- Let’s not worry about foundations for now, metaphors don’t need to be taken literal.
+- Let’s not worry about foundations for now; metaphors don’t need to be taken literally.